ETS-Android3/LightsOut/README.md

 The goal of the game is deceptively simple: Turn off all the lights on the board.
 The challenging twist is that clicking one light will toggle the others, leaving you with a mess of lights.
 Sometimes there is only one possible solution (there is always at least one!).

+Additional technical information can be found in the TECHNICAL_INFO.md file.

 ## Screenshot

 The UI of the game, featuring both an easy and hard game underway.
 On the UI, there is a move counter, as well as an achievable goal for the user to meet.
 The user also has an option to reset the board to its starting position, or to create a new puzzle.